Skip to content

 Figure 14-6 Minimum cost to climb to the 3rd step

-Let \(dp[i]\) be the cumulative cost of climbing to the \(i\)-th step.
-Since the \(i\)-th step can only come from the \(i-1\) or \(i-2\) step, \(dp[i]\) can only be either \(dp[i-1] + cost[i]\) or \(dp[i-2] + cost[i]\).
+Let \(dp[i]\) be the accumulated cost of climbing to the \(i\)-th step.
+Since the \(i\)-th step can only come from the \(i-1\)-th or \(i-2\)-th step, \(dp[i]\) can only equal \(dp[i-1] + cost[i]\) or \(dp[i-2] + cost[i]\).
 To minimize the cost, we should choose the smaller of the two:

 \[ dp[i] = \min(dp[i-1], dp[i-2]) + cost[i] \]

 So, does the stair climbing problem from the previous section have optimal substructure?
-Its goal is to solve for the number of solutions, which seems to be a counting problem, but if we ask in another way: "Solve for the maximum number of solutions".
-We surprisingly find that although the problem has changed, the optimal substructure has emerged: the maximum number of solutions at the \(n\)-th step equals the sum of the maximum number of solutions at the \(n-1\) and \(n-2\) steps.
-Thus, the interpretation of optimal substructure is quite flexible and will have different meanings in different problems.
+Its goal is to find the number of ways, which seems to be a counting problem, but if we change the question: "Find the maximum number of ways".
+We surprisingly discover that although the problem before and after modification are equivalent, the optimal substructure has emerged: the maximum number of ways for the \(n\)-th step equals the sum of the maximum number of ways for the \(n-1\)-th and \(n-2\)-th steps.
+Therefore, the interpretation of optimal substructure is quite flexible and will have different meanings in different problems.

-According to the state transition equation, and the initial states \(dp[1] = cost[1]\) and \(dp[2] = cost[2]\), we can obtain the dynamic programming code:
+According to the state transition equation and the initial states \(dp[1] = cost[1]\) and \(dp[2] = cost[2]\), we can obtain the dynamic programming code:

 min_cost_climbing_stairs_dp.py